CakePHP and Ruby on Rails have been immensely popular for web application development. But the debate still continues. Which framework is better?

 Both of them follow the MVC design pattern and adhere to the “Convention over Configuration” philosophy.
 Both of them also support AJAX and have an almost identical directory structure.
 They are very OOP-like.
 They have their own shells for command-line interface stuffs.
-They both support caching.
-They support different databases (MySQL, PostgreSQL, etc…).
-And lastly, both the frameworks are released under the MIT license.
+They both support caching including different databases (MySQL, PostgreSQL, etc).
+And ultimately, both the frameworks are released under the MIT license.

-While both have their own importance, here are some points of difference, which will help you in choosing out of the two.
+While both have significance of their own, here are some points that distinct them, which will also help you in choosing from the two.

-Cakephp must require learning of the Model control view style of web development as well as it conventions.
-However, Ruby on Rails (RoR0) requires learning MVC, Ruby on Rails conventions and the Ruby programming language as well.
-If one already knows Cakephp, then why would one want to learn a new programming language?
+CakePHP requires understanding of the Model control view style of web development as well as its conventions.
+However, Ruby on Rails (RoR) requires knowledge of MVC, Ruby on Rails conventions and the Ruby programming language.
+If you already know CakePHP, then why would you want to learn a new programming language?

 RoR has awesome online documentation.
-This is where RoR wins the battle against Cakephp.
-The Cakephp community lacks documentation in a major way.
-Rails is all about OOP.
-Since Cakephp was made to support PHP4, the full power of OOP (Object Oriented Programming) cannot be exploited.
+This is where RoR wins the battle against CakePHP.
+The PHP community lacks documentation in a major way.
+RoR is all about OOP.
+Since PHP was made to support PHP4, the full power of OOP (Object Oriented Programming) cannot be exploited.
 However, there are a few things to keep in mind.
-PHP4 development is officially dead, PHP6 is around the corner, and Cakephp is still at version 1.
-The future holds very bright for Cakephp.
+PHP4 development is officially dead, PHP6 is around the corner, and CakePHP

 Ruby on Rails is extremely slow because it was created that way by design.
 Because everything in RoR is an object, it has to be instantiated, which takes up CPU time and memory.
-Although Cakephp does support OOP using PHP5, most of Cakephp data manipulation is still heavily array based.
+Although CakePHP does support OOP using PHP5, most of the data manipulation is still heavily array based.

-Cakephp is easier to download, install and use, while RoR installation method is quite difficult.
-First it preferred method is downloading and installing Ruby, then it need to install MySQL, then installing Rails, then it must be configuring with your web server (if you have one).
-You could also go the LAMP route with Instant Rails, but it isnot much flexible.
+CakePHP is easier to download, install and use, while RoR installation method is somewhat difficult.
+First its preferred method is downloading and installing Ruby, than it needs to install MySQL.
+Finally Rails can be installed.
+It must be configured with your web server (if you have one).
+You could also go the LAMP route with Instant Rails, but it is not that flexible.